Thryv Holdings Inc

 What is THRY's fair value?

-Standard DCF is unreliable for THRY due to its current profitability profile.
-Revenue-based approaches such as EV/Sales or historical P/S percentile are more informative for this stock.
+A standard DCF is unreliable for THRY given its current profitability profile.
+Revenue-based approaches like EV/Sales or the historical P/S percentile are more informative for this stock.

 What P/E ratio does THRY trade at?